sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/5_classes.md

 Let's augment our existing `VisitDeclRefExpr` visitor to also handle static class members:

 References to static class members are caught under `DeclRefExpr` nodes.
-We have seen this node before when annotating enum constants, so we will be augmenting the visitor function to also account for static member variables.
+We have an existing definition for this visitor from when we annotated enum constants:
 ```cpp added:{11-12,18-21}
 bool Visitor::VisitDeclRefExpr(clang::DeclRefExpr* node) {
     // Check to ensure this node originates from the file we are annotating